The Illinois Tollway Earned Credit Program

 For Construction Contractors

 Any union contractor or subcontractor who has had a previous Tollway construction contract, a current Tollway construction contract or who is seeking to bid on a future Tollway construction contract is eligible to participate in the ECP.

 Hire ECP Workers Now

 Contractors and subcontractors can contact the Tollway to request applicants from a pool of candidates with construction experience who are pre-qualified by the Illinois Department of Employment Security and meet state and union requirements.
 A list of qualified referrals will be provided by the Tollway for your consideration.

 Sponsor the New ECP Workers Into a Union

-If the newly hired ECP worker is not a current union member, contractors or subcontractors can sponsor the new worker into the appropriate construction trade union and receive a $5,000 bonus bid credit when the ECP worker is retained for 30 days.
+If the newly hired ECP worker is not a current union member, contractors or subcontractors can sponsor the new worker into the appropriate construction trade union and receive a $5,000 bonus bid credit when the ECP worker has accumulated 160 hours or more of work.

 Retain the ECP Worker and Continue to Accumulate Bid Credits